timescale/docs/cloud/vpc-peering.md

     the `VPC` section.
 1. Click `Create VPC`.
 1. In the `Create a VPC` dialog:
-    *   Type a name for your new VPC that matcghes the region of the service you want to attach it to.
+    *   Type a name for your new VPC and select the region that matches the region of the service you want to attach it to.
     *   Provide an IPv4 CIDR block.
 Make sure that the CIDR block you choose for your Timescale Cloud VPC does not overlap with the CIDR block used by